ccxt/ccxt/CONTRIBUTING.md

 /examples/py       # ...
-/export-markets.js # used to create tables of markets in the docs during the build /package.json      # npm package file, also used in setup.py for version single-sourcing /publish.sh        # commit and publish the module in NPM/PyPI (do not run if you are not sure) /send.sh           # update the version, commit and push the code for testing with travis-ci /setup.cfg         # wheels config file for the Python package /test.js           # a test in JavaScript that runs through all markets and calls basic APIs /test.php          # same in PHP
+/export-markets.js # used to create tables of markets in the docs during the build /package.json      # npm package file, also used in setup.py for version single-sourcing /setup.cfg         # wheels config file for the Python package /test.js           # a test in JavaScript that runs through all markets and calls basic APIs /test.php          # same in PHP